 Martin Luther said “Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree.”
-When I first heard this saying, it reminded me of wall paintings in Lascaux Cave where Cro-Magnon people tried to express themselves without expecting someone else to see.
+The words first reminded me of wall paintings in Lascaux Cave where Cro-Magnon people tried to express themselves without expecting someone else to see.
 Martin Luther and Cro-Magnon people taught me that we can free ourselves from other people’s values.
 Having said that, I still wear neat clothes outside; so ragged ones at home that even Cro-Magnon people would be surprised to see me at home.
-They don’t seem to be enough for my independence in clothes choice, but the IT revolution might finally free me.
+Their lessons don’t seem to be enough for my independence in clothes choice, but the IT revolution might finally free me.

-The CEOs of the big IT companies, such as Steve Jobs, Mark Zuckerberg, etc. might be one of the reasons for neckties to die out, but that’s not my point, of course.
+Less and less people wear neckties.
+I think the CEOs of the big IT companies, such as Steve Jobs, Mark Zuckerberg, etc. might be one of the reasons for that.
+Give it a thought.
+Why do you think the custom has disappeared?
 I believe clothes are tools to express ourselves.
-In a narrow sense, we rank people by what they wear.
-As the IT revolution goes on, personal information floods out, according to which people come to be ranked more easily.
+In a narrow sense, we subconsciously rank people by what they wear.
+As the IT revolution goes on, personal information floods out.
+Consequently, we come to rank other people more easily.
 In exchange for loss of privacy, no longer do we need to buy and wear luxury clothes to try to show ourselves better.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.